Image

 1. Strengthen Attendance and Academic Culture Through Higher Student Engagement

 Reverse teaching consistently correlates with higher levels of student engagement: one of the most frequently cited benefits of flipped classrooms.
-At the K-12 level, one wide-ranging meta-analysis in Computer Education found that 93% of the 107 studies it reviewed saw at least one element of engagement (behavioural, affective, or cognitive) improved under a flipped classroom approach.
-And these principles equally extend to higher education settings, with a 2025 study of 71 students at Ajman University finding that flipped learning has the potential to improve learner motivation and engagement.
+It's worth noting, for the sake of completeness, that much of the literature on flipped learning is constellated around the K-12 level, but the evidence is compelling enough to warrant a seat at the higher ed table.
+For example: one wide-ranging meta-analysis in Computer Education found that 93% of the 107 studies it reviewed saw at least one element of engagement (behavioural, affective, or cognitive) improved under a flipped classroom approach.

 FIND OUT HOW TO IMPLEMENT FLIPPED CLASSROOM PRINCIPLES WITH EASE | ‘Fitting the Pieces Together: 3 Easy Ways to Embed Pre-Mapped Learning Technology into Core Modules’

-In flipped classrooms, scheduled contact hours are repurposed for more interactive and applied learning: a key benefit that can’t be understated.
-Instead of delivering core content in the room, educators can use that time to support higher-order activities, like clinical reasoning or collaborative problem-solving.
-And, as noted above, Immersify’s own webinar saw Dr. JoAnn Gurenlian discuss flipped learning as a welcome reprieve from lecture-heavy routines.
+In flipped classrooms, scheduled contact hours are repurposed for more interactive and applied learning.
+That is: instead of delivering core content in the room, educators can use that time to support higher-order activities, which might include:

-For institutions, this shift is operationally efficient.
-It enables more purposeful use of fixed teaching hours and timetabled space, while allowing faculty to focus on high-impact teaching.
-And, over time, reducing that burden of repeated content delivery can help alleviate the strain that contributes to staff burnout and attrition.
-In a sector where academic turnover carries real financial and operational costs, flipping the classroom offers a scalable way to support teaching quality and long-term workforce sustainability.
+Beyond the obvious student benefits at play here, leaders will also note that this shift toward more purposeful use of fixed teaching hours can also reduce that burden of repeated content delivery.
+In turn, this suggests that flipped learning can help alleviate the strain that contributes to staff burnout and attrition.
+In a sector where academic turnover carries real financial and operational costs, flipping the classroom offers a scalable way to simultaneously support teaching quality and, in the long term, workforce sustainability.

 HOW DOES FLIPPED LEARNING FIT INTO PACKED PROGRAMS?
 READ ON | ‘Learning Technology and Curriculum Delivery: Help or Hindrance?’